stoic-devv/spotify-data-science/docs/project-presentation.md

 ### Existing solutions
 1. [EveryNoise](https://everynoise.com) has collected and designed a web of genres
 2. They play the top songs for each genre based on Spotify's popularity metric
+### What different we are doing
+1. User/Spotify playlist data doesn't have varying the
+1. RYM - forum for reviewing music
+2. Scraped the top 20 album from each year
+3. These give a varied distribution of genres
+4.
 ## Data Collection & Attributes
+1.

 ### RYM data
 1. wrote a scraper